Best Hiking Backpacks Rated by Hikers for 2018

 If you’re searching for a hiking backpack that can accompany you on short weekend trips or a ride around town, then the Talon is a perfect choice.
 You’ll love the pole stowing feature, the ice axe attachment, the large number of storage options and the built-in hydration pack.
 The best part of this Osprey pack is its versatility, which is what made it our top choice.

 The Talon features an AirScape design and consists of ridge molded foam that’s covered in mesh.
 The hip belt and harness provide excellent support while still remaining flexible even when under a heavy load.
 All of the carrying features add to this pack’s versatility.
 Plenty of storage options will allow you to stay organized and well prepared for your next trip.
+The company believes in its product so much that is offers a lifetime guarantee on its backpack.
+That means you can always return it and not be stuck with a pack you don’t like or that doesn’t work for you.

 While we liked the overall design, the back panel material wasn’t as breathable as we would’ve liked.CHECK THE LOWEST PRICE HERE